Markovate-logo

 2. Minimum does not mean less and less

 A good MVP conveys the purpose of the product, the core feature, as well as functionalities and gives the market an idea of what they are proposing.
 Minimal does not mean that you lessen the features.
-It means building the right amount of crucial components to seek the feedback and validation you are looking for, which will further help your product.
+It means building the right amount of crucial components to seek the feedback and validation you are looking for, which will further help your MVP examples.
 This factor depends on what kind of product you are developing and your target market.

 3. Does not seek profits and focuses more on the testing phase